klaasnienhuis/devfab/docs/model-loading/events.md

 # Event listeners

 The Sketchfab API offers a handful of event listeners.
 The one you'll use the most is the `viewerready` event.
-This event tells us when the viewer is ready (duh).
+This event tells us when the viewer is ready (surprise).
 This is important, because we can't do anything before.
 Once the viewer is ready we can access its scene data, for instance to find out how many materials there are in the scene.

 ```js{4}
 client.init("dGUrytaktlDeNudCEGKk31oTJY", {